rust-lang/rust/doc/tutorial.md

 don't provide any methods.

 Traits may be implemented for specific types with [impls].
-An impl for a particular trait gives an implementation of the methods that that trait provides.
-For instance, the following the following impls of `Printable` for `int` and `~str` give implementations of the `print` method.
+An impl for a particular trait gives an implementation of the methods that trait provides.
+For instance, the following impls of `Printable` for `int` and `~str` give implementations of the `print` method.